richard875/scalable-kafka-mqtt-couchbase/README.md

 2. **Service Not Starting**: Check service logs with `docker compose logs service-name`
 3. **Memory Issues**: Check Docker memory usage with `docker stats`

-If a service fails to start, check its logs and verify that Kafka, FlashMQ, and Couchbase are healthy first — many services depend on them.## Security & production checklist
+If a service fails to start, check its logs and verify that Kafka, FlashMQ, Couchbase, and Redis UI are healthy first — many services depend on them.## Security & production checklist

 Before deploying to production consider the following: